 Social media LOVES to say that someone or something (a brand, a product) has been “canceled”.
-Hundreds of gossip YouTube channels love to fan the flames, turning the tiniest misstep into an influencer’s social media demise.
+Hundreds of gossip YouTube channels love to fan the flames of cancel culture, turning the tiniest misstep into an influencer’s social media demise.
 Sponsorships get revoked.
 Videos get demonetized.
 Channels get completely removed.
 Reputations are ruined.
 Even if you think you’ve been 100% careful, there’s bound to be something, somewhere, that someone may try to use against you.
 The bigger the channel, the harder the fall (Miranda Sings, anyone?)

 What if this happens to YOU?
 What should you do?
 Read on for our best PR tips for surviving a cancel – and how to avoid one in the first place.

 First and foremost, do your research.
 What happened?
 What is being said about you?
 Why are people finding what you did or said was offensive?